dandavies23/jargon-unchained/README.md

 _Whilst the problem persistes must do this every time you push to ensure that both repo's are the same_

+_In order to push to Heroku you will need to login through the CLI for every Gitpod session. ``` heroku login -1 ``` using your emial as login and Heroku API as password._

 Other thanks and acknowledgments
 --------------------------------